 Are you moving to Brazil from Europe?
 Or you are thinking about it?
 Then, you should know all the facts, before you do this big step.
 It does not matter if you are moving because of a new job, education or pleasure, moving to Brazil could be so challenging.
 Especially, if you move alone.
-Now, you have a lot of work to do.
-But luckily, we are here to give you some tips.
+But luckily, we are here to give you some tips for the relocation.
 Be prepared for a big change.
 First, you will need a help with moving, One Moving Brazil is a reliable company for it.

 Brazil is the largest country in South America, with over 208 million people.
 The capital is Brasília, and Sao Paulo is the most populated city.
 Portuguese is an official language in Brazil, but it is a little bit different from European Portuguese.